wizecore/wizecore.github.io/_includes/index.md

-We provide solutions for serverless, machine learning, analytics and business process management.
-See blog posts and [projects](projects) for more information.
+We provide solutions for serverless architecture, analytics, business process management and more.
+See [solutions](solutions) and [projects](projects) for more information.

+## Projects